tfeb/star/README.md

     ...))
 ```

-Here the iterator optimzer for `in-list` will assume it is optimizing the global function, not the local one.
+Here the iterator optimizer for `in-list` will assume it is optimizing the global function, not the local one.
 There is no general solution to this problem in CL.
 But, equally, it  is very seldom a real problem.

 An iterator optimizer is usually defined with `define-iterator-optimizer` but it is possible to add entries to the tables by hand.

-An iterator optimizer function takes two arguments: the form to be optimized and an environment object (normally this is suppressed when using `define-iterator-optimizer` ).
+An iterator optimizer function takes one argument and two optional arguments: the form to be optimized optionally an environment object, or `nil`, and the tail of the stack of optimizer tables at the point is was found, or `nil`.
+When defining an iterator optimizer with `define-iterator-optimizer` the second two arguments, or just the third can be omitted, and a suitable function will be created.
 It should return either `nil` if it declines to optimize the form, or four or five values:

 - true to say it can optimize the form;
 - a specification for variable bindings;